ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/sessions.md

 <div class="alert alert-info">
-Ninja sessions currently are not encrypted.
+Ninja sessions are not encrypted by default.
 Therefore you should not store any critical information.
-Storing a user id, oder username is fine.
+Storing a user id, or username is fine.
 Storing credit card information is really bad practise.
+But if you need to include sensitive data for any reasons, you can encrypt sessions as described below.
 </div>

 Reading a session value